wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-web-parts/includes/5-exercise-test-workbench.md

 Now, with both the browser and Visual Studio code on the same screen, edit the HTML in the web part's `render()` method, located in the **src/webparts/helloWorld/HelloWorldWebPart.ts** file.

-If you save the file (*or let Visual Studio Code save it after a few seconds of inactivity*), you will see the command prompt window execute numerous commands and then the browser will refresh.
+If you save the file (*or let Visual Studio Code save it after a few seconds of inactivity*), you'll see the command prompt window execute many commands and then the browser will refresh.

 This is because the gulp **serve** task is monitoring all code files such as **\*.ts**, **\*.htm**, and **\*.scss** for changes.
 If they change, it reruns the tasks that **gulp serve** ran for you.
 It then refreshes the browser as it is using a utility that allows the server to have some control over the local workbench.